Misogyny in rap music: Female hip-hop artists

 American academic Tricia Rose has argued that female rappers, most of whom are black, may find it difficult to condemn the misogyny of male rappers out of a need to collectively oppose racism and a desire to not contribute to the stereotype that black masculinity is "pathological".
-Rebollo-Gil and Moras have further contended a failure by black female rappers fail to provide a blanket defense of both rap music and the genre's misogyny is often "interpreted as treason by their black male counterparts and could possibly harm their career".
+Rebollo-Gil and Moras have further contended a failure by black female rappers to provide a blanket defense of both rap music and the genre's misogyny is often "interpreted as treason by their black male counterparts and could possibly harm their career".

 The media outlet Feministing has argued that the artists Nicki Minaj, Young M.A and others like them are victims of an industry that makes millions off of disrespecting and objectifying women.
-Author Cheryl L. Keyes has suggested that women in the industry rarely get the opportunity to express empowering messages because in order to enter into rap and hip hop as performers and to compete with male rappers they must follow what Keyes calls "male rules".
-Female or woman rap and hip hop artists must, according to Keyes, embody the male aesthetic and emulate male behavior in order to gain the attention of predominantly male record producers.
+Author Cheryl L. Keyes has suggested that women in the industry rarely get the opportunity to express empowering messages because in order to enter into rap and hip-hop as performers and to compete with male rappers they must follow what Keyes calls "male rules".
+Female or woman rap and hip-hop artists must, according to Keyes, embody the male aesthetic and emulate male behavior in order to gain the attention of predominantly male record producers.
 Similarly, sociologist Patricia Hill Collins has argued that female performers must follow certain rules and even objectify themselves in order to be "accepted within this Black male-controlled universe."

 In their book Gender Talk Johnnetta Cole and Beverly Guy-Sheftall have suggested that the objectification of African American women could potentially have historical roots in that historically African American women's bodies were "used as a breeding ground for the reproduction of a slave population" and were also used as a means of pleasure to white slave owners.
 They offer that African American women have always been a very vulnerable part of society, and that it is being reflected in gangsta rap music.

 Some commentators have noted an increase in songs with empowering themes among female rappers.
 For example, the viral 2020 song “I Am” by rappers Flo Milli and Baby Tate is an ode to self-confidence and independence.
 The lyrics: “I am protected, well respected, I'm a queen, I'm a dream (Yeah), I do what I wanna do, And I'm who I wanna be” iterate this message, as well as signify a cultural shift in the hip-hop industry related to more positive self-expression in women (Xian, 2024).